 Any fake plants or other aquarium decorations should be removed from the tank for cleaning.
 Scrub them down with a toothbrush or other small cleaning brush.
 You can also soak the items in a dilute bleach solution (1 part bleach to 20 parts water) to ensure all the algae are removed.

-Be sure the items are thoroughly rinsed and soaked in a dechlorinating solution before returning them to your betta tank.
+You should have a separate bucket with dechlorinated water ready before you dip your plants.
+Be sure the plants are thoroughly rinsed and soaked in the dechlorinating solution before returning them to your betta tank.

 Add An Algae-Eating Tank Mate